nasa-gibs/onearth/src/modules/gc_service/README.md

 projection.

 `gc_endpoint` (required for GetCapabilities service) -- The location beneath the base endpoint where the GC service should be available.
+Defaults to `/gc`.

 `gts_endpoint` (required for GetTileService service) -- The location beneath the base endpoint where the GTS service should be available.
+Defaults to `/gts`.

 #### Layer Configuration